themoosman/ocp-python-crash-me/README.md

 # OpenShift Python Crash Me

-This repository provides a sample Python web application implemented using the Flask web framework and hosted using ``gunicorn``.
-It is intended to be used to demonstrate deployment of Python web applications to OpenShift 3.
+This repository provides a sample Python web application implemented using the Flask web framework and hosted using `gunicorn`.
+It is intended to be used to demonstrate deployment of Python web applications to OpenShift 3 or 4.

 Original code from: https://github.com/OpenShiftDemos/os-sample-python